-Anydentist licensee may request a legal appeal of the Board’s Discipline to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
+Any dentist licensee may request a legal appeal of the Board’s Discipline to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
 In some instances, a case is sent automatically to OAH.
-The Arizona’s OAH hearing is conducted before an Administrative Law Judge (ALJ).
-The administrative process is not as formal as a trial, but is similar.
+Arizona’s OAH hearing is conducted before an Administrative Law Judge (ALJ).
+The administrative process is not as formal as a trial but is similar.
 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the judge should rule one way or the other.
-A dentist’s attorney can cross examine witnesses and testify on his or her behalf.
-After it is completed, the ALJ reviews the transcripts, evidence and makes a recommendation.
+A dentist’s attorney can cross-examine witnesses and testify on their behalf.
+After it is completed, the ALJ reviews the transcripts, and evidence and makes a recommendation.
 However, the Board makes the decision to either accept, reject or modify the ALJ’s decision.
-If an individuals feels there has been a mistake they can request a rehearing by appealing the decision.
+If an individual feels there has been a mistake they can request a rehearing by appealing the decision.

 Criminal Reporting Requirements for a Dentist

 A.R.S.
-32-3208 requires thatdental licensees and applicants for an dental license must report misdemeanor criminal charges involving conduct that may affect patient safety or a felony to the Arizona Dental Board within 10 working days after the charge is filed.
+32-3208 requires that dental licensees and applicants for a dental license must report misdemeanor criminal charges involving conduct that may affect patient safety or a felony to the Arizona Dental Board within 10 working days after the charge is filed.
 A working day would be considered Monday through Friday.
 Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona statutes.